dekuNukem/duckyPad/getting_started.md

 [Head here to download the latest release](https://github.com/dekuNukem/duckyPad/releases) for Windows and macOS.

 * The software is in early stages of development.
-If you run into any problems, please don't hesitate to [open an issue](https://github.com/dekuNukem/duckypad/issues), or contact me through `dekuNukem`@`gmail`.`com`.
+If you run into any problems, please don't hesitate to [open an issue](https://github.com/dekuNukem/duckypad/issues), DM me on [discord](https://discordapp.com/users/123481134762950659), or contact me through `dekuNukem`@`gmail`.`com`.

 Extract the `.zip` file and launch the application by clicking `duckypad_config.exe`: